Gene Clines

 Eugene Anthony Clines (October 6, 1946 – January 27, 2022) was an American professional baseball player and coach.
 He played in Major League Baseball (MLB) as an outfielder from 1970 to 1979, most prominently as a member of the Pittsburgh Pirates teams that won four National League Eastern Division titles in five seasons between 1970 and 1974, and won the World Series in 1971.
 He also played for the New York Mets, Texas Rangers, and Chicago Cubs.
 He batted and threw right-handed.

-After his playing career, Clines served as a coach for various clubs, including the Cubs, Houston Astros, Seattle Mariners, Milwaukee Brewers, and San Francisco Giants, and an advisor with the Los Angeles Dodgers later in his career.
+After his playing career, Clines served as a coach for various clubs, including the Cubs, Houston Astros, Seattle Mariners, Milwaukee Brewers, and San Francisco Giants, and as an advisor with the Los Angeles Dodgers later in his career.

 Playing career

 Clines attended Harry Ells High School in Richmond, California.
 The Pittsburgh Pirates selected Clines in the sixth round of the 1966 MLB draft.

 A fast runner with excellent defensive skills, Clines debuted in 1970 with the Pirates as a reserve outfielder, hitting .405 (15-for-37) in 31 games in his rookie year.
 On September 1, 1971, Clines played in MLB's first-ever all-minority batting lineup.